dmerejkowsky/blog/content/en/post/0055-my-javascript-workflow.md

 9. Tell GitLab to merge the changes when the CI passes

 {{< note >}}
 I'm adding `flow` annotations *after* the whole TDD cycle.
 This is probably because I'm used to work with dynamically typed languages, so I'm still not used to static typing.
 Thus, I deal with types in a separate phase.
-If you come to "flowed" Javascript from a C++ background, you may prefer adding types first.
+If you come to "flowed" JavaScript from a C++ background, you may prefer adding types first.
 I've also found that, when you don't have any tests, `flow` can be of great help during refactoring.
 {{</ note >}}

 Anyway, let's go through these steps one by one.
 You will see how the tools I use are tailored for each specific task.